 This program offers students the opportunity to have closer contact with the faculty of the department and to explore in depth a specific topic of their interest through tutorials, independent research, and seminars.
 The student thus obtains a better preparation for advanced study or a career in the geosciences after completion of the B.S. degree.

-Faculty approval of a research thesis supervised and approved by a member of the faculty; and
+Faculty approval of a research thesis supervised and approved by a member of the faculty (6 hours of EAPS 49700 EAPS Undergraduate Readings and Research); and

 Submission of application for graduation with honors during the semester before graduation.